Arkderce/apiyt-search/README.md

 ### Description
-Code is designed to look for new videos in youtube and notify user about found ones.
+Look for new videos in youtube and notify user about found ones with desktop popup that contains video title

 Used libs:
  PYWIN32
-   Notification popup    !!!WORKS ONLY FOR WINDOWS!!!
+   Notification popup    Only for Windows
  YOUTUBE API v3
    Search new videos on youtube.com
  YOUTUBE-DL